NGNT/Vion-Pulse/README.md

-# Vion Flux Video Converter
+# Vion Pulse Video Converter

 A powerful and user-friendly video conversion application built with Python and PyQt6, leveraging FFmpeg for high-quality video processing.